Pasha831/dice-bot/README.md

 `command: --interval 86400 bot-container` command line tells the Watchtower to check for updates of `bot-container` every 86400 seconds, or 1 time per day.

-After all these steps, we are able to launch both container in a background (`-d` flag) with this command:
+After all these steps, we are able to launch both container in a background (`-d` flag, detached mode) with this command:
 ```cmd
 docker compose up -d
 ```